Language: EN

 {

-received_variable = {20, 0, 0}; // we change where the reference points to
+received_variable = {20, 0, 0}; // we change where the reference points

 }

-int[] my_variable = {10, 0, 0}; // I create a reference type variable
+int[] my_variable = {10, 0, 0}; // create a reference type variable

-change_variable(my_variable) // we pass the variable by reference type
+change_variable(my_variable) // we pass the variable by reference

-// what is the value of my_variable now? {20, 0, 0}
+// what is my_variable worth now? {20, 0, 0}

-It is much better that, if you need to pass something by reference, you explicitly create a type that wraps what you want.
+It is much better that if you need to pass something by reference, you explicitly create a type that wraps what you want.

-function doSomething(soccer_player player)
+function doSomething(football_player player)

 {